Picea engelmannii: Subspecies and hybrids

-The Engelmann spruce hybridises and intergrades extensively with the closely related white spruce (Picea glauca), found further north and east in the Rockies, and to a lesser extent with the closely related Sitka spruce where they meet on the western fringes of the Cascades.
+The Engelmann spruce hybridises and intergrades extensively with the closely related white spruce (forming a species complex known as Picea × albertiana; Alberta spruce, or interior spruce) in interior Canada, and to a lesser extent with the closely related Sitka spruce where they meet on the western fringes of the Cascades.

 Uses

 Native Americans made various medicines from the resin and foliage.

 Engelmann spruce is of economic importance for its wood, being light and fairly strong.
-It harvested for paper-making and general construction.
-Wood from slow-grown trees at high altitude has a specialised use in making musical instruments such as acoustic guitars, harps, violins, and pianos.
+It is harvested for paper-making and general construction.
+Wood from slow-grown trees at high elevation is especially prized for making soundboards for musical instruments such as acoustic guitars, harps, violins, and pianos.

 Because it is odourless and has little resin, it has been used for food containers such as barrels.
 It is also used to a small extent as a Christmas tree.